Nonprofit Appeal Letters: 11 Easy Steps + Template

 What makes a great nonprofit appeal letter?

-A great nonprofit appeal letter does an outstanding job of telling stories while also showcasing impact.
-It grabs the readers attention immediately, it maintains that attention through expert storytelling, and then it encourages donation through an emphasis on impact.
-These types of letters connect with people on a human level while also providing them a compelling reason to take action (and showing them that taking such an action will have an observable result).
+A great nonprofit appeal letter does an outstanding job of telling stories while showcasing impact.
+It immediately grabs the reader’s attention, maintains that attention through expert storytelling, and then encourages donation by emphasizing impact.
+These letters connect with people on a human level while providing them with a compelling reason to take action (and showing them that such an action will have an observable result).

 • Focus on impact